bowdens/libtalaris/README.md

 Clone this repository using `git clone https://www.github.com/bowdens/libtalaris` Run `make` to compile the example, then `./example` to test it out.

-You can also run `make libtalaris.a` to create the .a file, which you can copy across to your project to easily use the library for your project; just remeber to add the include at the top of your .c file(s) `#include "libtalaris.h"`.
+You can also run `make libtalaris.a` to create the .a file, which you can copy across to your project to easily use the library for your project; just remember to add the include at the top of your .c file(s) `#include "libtalaris.h"`.

 Note: Since this library uses `readline.h`, you will need to include the -lreadline flag when compiling your project if you use libtaralis.